 Your Fast Track to Coastal Passage Making Course package includes:

-- Coastal Passage Making Course tuition – 6-days nearly non-stop sailing
+- Coastal Passage Making Course tuition – 6-days of sailing

 - US Sailing Coastal Navigation and Coastal Passage Making textbooks

-- Offshore Sailing School Workbook with answers (8-day courses)
+- Offshore Sailing School Navigation Workbook with answers for home study

-- Offshore Sailing School Workbook with plotting overlays (8-day courses)
+- Offshore Sailing School Navigation Workbook with plotting overlays for home study

-- First two nights accommodations ashore at the resort where course starts (five nights accommodations ashore for May course)
+- First three nights accommodations ashore at the resort where course starts

 - Daily resort fee and tax, allowing access to all amenities, free WiFi and more